bsurc/docs/docs/scheduling.md

 ```

 Finally, if you want to make sure that your job has exclusive access to an
-entire node--regardless of how many resources it is using--you can add the
+entire node—regardless of how many resources it is using—you can add the
 following line to your submission script:
 ```
 #SBATCH --exclusive